 “As the typical warehouse’s largest operating expense, labor costs can eat up anywhere from 50 to 70 percent of the average company’s warehousing budget.”

 To avoid under or over allocation of resources (labor or equipment) and/or a collapsing receiving process, warehouse managers must define times and dates on which cargo is received.
-This should be a decision of the warehouse manager and not the carrier.
+This should be the warehouse manager’s decision and not the carrier’s.

-By knowing what cargo comes in and at what time, warehouse managers are able to match workload demand with workforce supply.
+By knowing what cargo comes in and at what time, warehouse managers can match workload demand with workforce supply.

-To accomplish this in an organized and effective way, warehouse managers can use a booking or scheduling software where the carrier can pre-book the delivery and the warehouse manager can review and process the bookings.
+To accomplish this in an organized and effective way, warehouse managers can use booking or scheduling software where the carrier can pre-book the delivery, and the warehouse manager can review and process the bookings.

 Because this option might be impractical in some cases (for example parcel carriers like FedEx & UPS) managers can setup “on-demand receiving teams” and allocate specific docks to process carriers that will not comply with this requirement or drivers that missed their appointments.